keithalewis/winsock/README.md

 ## `addrinfo<AF>`

 The function [`getaddrinfo(3)`](https://www.man7.org/linux/man-pages/man3/getaddrinfo.3.html)
-is used to get information about addresses if you don't know the dotted IP address.
+is used to get information about addresses if you don't know the IP address.

-This is used to look up socket addresses given a host and port string.
+It returns a list of potential socket addresses given a host, port, and some hints.
-The host string will be sent over the network in order to get the IP address needed by `sockaddr`.
+The host string is sent over the network to get a list of IP address.
 The port string can be the digits of the port or a 'well-known' port name such as `"https"` or `"telnet"`, where well-known means your local machine is set up to convert that into the actual unsigned short port number.

-The `getaddrinfo` function returns a list of addresses that you may or may not be able to use.
-You need to supply additional information (hints) and use either `bind` or `connect` to find the address the remote machine allows for transmitting data.
+The hints indicate the address family, socket type, protocol, and optional flags indicating how the socket is intended to be used.

-The socket member functions `socket<>::bind` and `socket<>::connect` supply the appropriate hints and traverse proffered addresses until finding one that the remote machine allows.
+The socket member functions `socket<>::bind` and `socket<>::connect` supply the appropriate hints and traverse proffered addresses until finding one that the remote machine deems acceptible.
 The `addrinfo_iter` class is used to walk through the potential addresses returned by `getaddrinfo`.

 ## `winsock::socket<AF>`